The catalog table

 When a table is in the process of splitting, two other columns will be created, called

 daughter regions.
 The values for these columns are also serialized HRegionInfo instances.

 After the region has been split, eventually this row will be deleted.

 The empty key is used to denote table start and table end.
 A region with an empty start key is the first region in a table.
 If a region has both an empty start and an empty end key, it is the only region in the table

 In the (hopefully unlikely) event that programmatic processing of catalog metadata is required, see the Writables utility.

-The META location is set in ROOT first.
-Then META is updated with server and startcode values.
+hbase:meta is updated with server and startcode values.